Microsoft/azure-docs.cs-cz/articles/virtual-machines/troubleshooting/understand-vm-reboot.md

 ---
-title: Principy restartování systému pro virtuální počítač Azure | Microsoft Docs
+title: Understand a system reboot for an Azure VM | Microsoft Docs
-description: Zobrazí události, které můžou způsobit restartování virtuálního počítače.
+description: Lists the events that can cause a VM to reboot
 services: virtual-machines
 documentationcenter: ''
 author: genlin